ncgr/NIGMS-Sandbox-Pangenomics-Module/README.md

 2. Create a Google Cloud project
 3. Enable billing for your Google Cloud project
 4. Create a Vertex AI Workbench instance
+5. Click "OPEN JUPYTERLAB" on your instance to open JupyterLab
-5. Clone this repository into your Workbench instance
+6. Clone this repository into JupyterLab

 </details>